✨Who Am I Now? Rebuilding Identity After Retirement

 Whether you loved your work or couldn’t wait to leave it behind, it likely became a container for your identity.

-And that can feel like grief.
+And that can feel like loss and relief.

-Signs You’re in an Identity Transition
+Signs You’re in an Identity Shift:

 • You feel unmotivated or aimless